-In cellHTS package, the concept of batch is intrinsically related with the plate configuration, since a change in plate configuration along the experiment had to be handled by setting each distinct plate configuration as corresponding to a different batch.
-Therefore, in cellHTS package, the plate configuration file had three mandatory columns named Batch, Well, Content, where the Batch column allowed for different plate configurations.
-The first 28 lines of such file for the example RNAi screen considered in this report is shown in Table 7.
+Table 6: Selected lines from the example cell HTS package-specific plate configuration file ${\tt old-Plateconf.txt}.$ tent, where the Batch column allowed for different plate configurations.
+The first 28 lines of such file for the example RNAi screen considered in this report is shown in Table 6.
 Thus, in the old format required for the plate configuration file, we had to have a number of rows equal to the product between the total number of batches and the total number of wells per plate.